 t: Time expressed in seconds (sec.)

-With this definition, we can say that an electric current has an intensity of 1 amp when a load of 1 Colombian passes through a section of the conductor in 1 second.
+With this definition, we can say that an electric current has an intensity of 1 amp when a load of 1 colombium passes through a section of the conductor in 1 second.

 How is a current intensity generated?

-At the moment when the ends of the same conductor are connected to two electric fields of different potential, the electrons present in the conductor experience forces of attraction and repulsion.
-These electrical forces cause electrons to move.
+At the moment when the ends of the same conductor are joined to two electric fields of different potential, the electrons present in the conductor experience attractive and repulsive forces.
+These electrical forces cause the electrons to move.

-The movement of these electric charges is done with a certain speed, so that if we consider any section located at a point between the two extremes, a certain number of electrons per second will pass through it, that is, a certain amount of electricity per second .
+The movement of these electrical charges is carried out with a certain speed, so that if we consider any section located at a point between the two extremes, a certain number of electrons per second will pass through it, that is, a certain amount of electricity per second .

 Another concept related to the intensity of electric current is the current density.
-With the current density we can express the average current per unit of a conductor's artery.
-The current density is designated by the symbol J. In the definition of current density it is assumed that the current flows uniformly through the cross-section of the conductor.
+With the current density we can express the average current per unit of a conductor's bone.
+The current density is designated by the symbol J. In the definition of current density it is assumed that current flows uniformly through the conductor cross section.

-J is measured in units of the International System in A / m2 (amps per square meter) but it is often expressed in A / mm2 since, obviously, being a conductor section, it is more manageable to perform the measurement in square millimeters.
+J is measured in units of the International System in A / m2 (amps per square meter) but it is common to express it in A / mm2 since, obviously, as it is the section of a conductor, it is more manageable to perform the measurement in square millimeters.

-In the international system of measurements, the unit of measure of impedance is Ohm.
+In the international measurement system, the unit of measurement for impedance is Ohm.

 The impediment is one of the most important characteristics of a cable as well as for all the elements of the network, which indicates the resistance to alternating current between wires that the cable offers at different frequencies.